jkristell/infrared/README.md

 ### The good
- - Receiving and decoding signals from remote controls that use the NEC protocol, or the Samsung variant of it, should work.
+ - Receiving and decoding signals from remote controls that use the NEC protocol, or the Samsung variant of it, should work
  - Transmitting works! see ``examples/bluepill-tx``
- - Adding a mapping for a new Remote is doable
+ - Adding support for more NEC remotes is doable

 ### The bad
   - The API is to be considered WIP and will evolve as I add new